 - Flathead Screwdriver

 - Pliers (recommended)

 Step 2: Turn off power to the switch

 Before installing the Orro Switch, you must turn off the circuit breaker for the light switch you are replacing.
 If you are working with a multi-gang switch plate/box, you must turn off the power to ALL switches and outlets in that switch box.
-Breakers may be found in a garage, hallway, or basement.
+Breakers may be found in a garage, hallway, basement, or on the building exterior.
 If you cannot find the specific breaker for the switch you’re replacing, turn off the master breaker.

 IMPORTANT: Check that the power is OFF by toggling your switch on and off a couple of times.
 The lights should not turn on.

 If the faceplate screws are exposed, unscrew to remove.
 If you have a snap-on faceplate, you will have to pop off the top piece and then unscrew the bottom piece to remove.
 If you are having trouble removing your faceplate, please click here.